 - Laws of Form

 What is »good« and what is »bad«?
 How should one live his life?
 What is the purpose?
 Does this or that really exist?
 What does it mean to talk about this or that?
 What does it mean to understand?
 Can one really understand?
 Where does one get the certainty that something apart from himself - including others - really exists?
 These are questions about one's own life, all related to the belief in an Archimedean, absolute point.
 The belief in possible objective knowledge, in a real reality.
-When Albert Camus states the principle „[...] the way of acting of a honest person must be determined by what he considers to be true [...]“ [1, p.
+When Albert Camus states the principle „[...] the way of acting of an honest person must be determined by what he considers to be true [...]“ [1, p.
 7], then it is clear that an honest person needs truths as objective anchors.
 But then the question arises, for this person, where these anchors can be found.

 In the search for the possibility of absolute cognition, consequently in the search for the answer to the watzlawickian question »how real is reality?«, a variety of disciplines, ranging from neurobiology to systems theory to the philosophy of language, were traversed.
-However, no possibility of objective cognition was found, on the contrary, the belief was even rejected, in the spirit of Heinz von Foerster's words that objectivity is the delusion that observations can be made without an observers.
+However, no possibility of objective cognition was found, on the contrary, the belief was even rejected, in the spirit of Heinz von Foerster's words that objectivity is the delusion that observations can be made without an observer.
 Everything is and will be self-referentially constructed, the whole of one's reality, including others and the self.
 The only criterion: viability, something fits or it does not.
 All these insights are related to a dizzying term, the title of this work.

-The consequences of no objective reality which is accessible to us do not lead to a numbing nihilism and a lonely apathy, but to absolute freedom and responsibility, a new non-dogmatic sense of values for religion, aesthetics, art, science and other world views.
+The consequences of no objective reality which is accessible to us do not lead to a numbing nihilism and a lonely apathy, but absolute freedom and responsibility, a new non-dogmatic sense of values for religion, aesthetics, art, science, and other world views.
 Finally, the dizzying term provides a non-dogmatic approach to the meaning of life, in the spirit of Albert Camus' eternal revolt.
 A new sense of value, a new self-awareness of one's constructive nature emerges.

 Albert Camus.
 Der Mythos des Sisyphos: Ein Versuch über das Absurde.
 Reinbek bei Hamburg: Rowohlt, 1999.